pozi/PoziDocs/administrator-guide/pozi-server/installation.md

 * support account
 * service account
-* internet access (need to reach connect.pozi.com)
+* internet access (needed to communicate with connect.pozi.com for software updates)

 ## Download and Install